gbotkin3/ECE4803_Project/README.md

 # Abstract

-Analyzing the performance of various supervised and unsupervised models on the same dataset.
+By looking at the visulization of a set of data, is it possible to predict the performance of models relative to each other to enable reliably choosing the best performing model?

 ## Initial Setup